Shadow of Intent

-Shadow of Intent is an North American deathcore band from Connecticut.
+Shadow of Intent is an American deathcore band from Connecticut.
 They formed in 2013 as a Halo-themed studio project by Ben Duerr and Chris Wiseman.
-The band's name is a reference to a Covenant ship in the Halo series.
-They are not signed to a label and have released their albums independently.
-They have released four studio albums to date, along with two instrumental versions of previous releases, and a deluxe album.
-Their fourth studio album entitled Elegy was released independently on January 14, 2022.
+They are not signed to a label and have released all their albums independently, except Elegy which was released through Blood Blast Distribution.
+The band currently consists of Ben Duerr, Chris Wiseman, Bryce Butler and Andrew Monias.
+They have released five studio albums to date, along with two instrumental versions of previous releases, and a deluxe album.
+Their fifth studio album, Imperium Delirium, was released on June 27, 2025.

 History

 Formation (2013)

 Shadow of Intent was formed in 2013 in Connecticut by vocalist Ben Duerr and guitarist Chris Wiseman.
 They met playing in separate bands at a local concert.
 The group was initially formed as a studio project.
 They were inspired by Halo and the name "Shadow of Intent" came from a ship in the game series bearing the same name.
 Duerr describes himself as a Halo nerd and stated that their music follows the storyline of the Halo novels.